dfrappart/dfrappart.github.io/_posts/2021-12-12-AGIC-and_AKS_with_kubenet_part2.markdown

 To summarize, we want to install AGIC by ourselve, meaning as kubernetes componants.
 But we also identified that to work, specifically in a kubenet model AKS, we have prerequisites in terms of Azure resources and authorizations.
 Also, something that is quite not clear with the add-on but explicitly mentionned in the OSS documentation, we need to be able to interact with the Azure control plane from the kubernetes control plane.

-That required some Azure Role assignment and a way to interact with AZure AD from within Kubernetes.
+That required some Azure Role assignments and a way to interact with Azure AD from within Kubernetes.

 And what better to do that than relying on the Azure AD integration and the Pod Identity feature?